unoplat/.github/profile/README.md

 1. High Availability - Ensuring continuous system uptime and minimizing service disruptions.
 2. Observability - Metrics, Logging, Alerting, Tracing, and Visualization
 3. Scalability - Adapting system capacity to handle increasing workloads efficiently.
-4. Fault tolerance - Resilient to failures, Exactly-once semantics
+4. Fault tolerance - Resilient to failures, Exactly-once semantics wherever applicable.
-5. DevSecOps: Integrates development, security, and operations practices to enhance collaboration, automation, and vulnerability detection, streamlining software development and ensuring rapid, secure, and reliable delivery.
+5. DevSecOps: Integrates development, security, and operations practices to close feeback loop as early as possible.
-6. Framework selection as per use case
-7. Base Project Structure
-8. Base Documentation Structure

-## How do we solve this through Uno App and Infra Fabric?
+#### How do organizations approach App and Infra Software Template process?

-Software development can be templatized based on Directed Acyclic Graphs (DAG) with single/multiple sources and single/multiple sinks, along with stateful/stateless pluggable business logic data processor nodes in between.

-Uno App and Infra Fabric addresses cross-cutting concerns by providing software templates preloaded with features such as MDC-based logging, observability, reactive scaling, high availability, DevSecOps, operator-driven 3rd-party components, service mesh for East-West traffic, unit test templates, and BDD test templates.

-## How does UNOPLAT solve this problem?

-UnoPlat app fabric software templates are based on:

-* Popular DBs - Scylla (NoSql), MongoDB (NoSql), PostgreSQL (Sql), CockroachDB (Distributed Db)
-* Message Brokers - Redpanda (Message Broker)
-* Micro-service templates based on Quarkus
-* Streaming/Batch Stateful/Stateless templates based on Apache Flink
-* Observability framework based on SigNoz
-* Reactive Scalable framework based on KEDA
-* User-facing analytics based on Apache Pinot
-* Pre-commit DevSecOps based on Tilt
-* Post-commit DevSecOps based on GitHub Actions
-* Service mesh based on Istio

-## Examples

-### Library Management System
+Before arriving at the solution, it is essential to understand the different categories of software for developing any backend cloud-native feature:

+* **Stateful Applications** - Applications that require state to maintain (e.g., Message Brokers, Databases, Stateful Streaming/Batch Apache Flink).
+* **Stateless Application** -  Services that don't require state to maintain.
+For Example - Spring boot/Quarkus based microservices.
+* **Operators** - Simplify administration of stateful applications.
+* **BPMN-based Applications** - Require state maintenance after every step of a process (e.g., Camunda, Nuss Knacker, Netflix Conductor).

+Two examples illustrate the concept of software templates:

-A library management system requires a REST API to insert book data.
-By using a micro-service template with an HTTP POST endpoint as the source and a SQL database as the sink, the required functionality can be achieved.
+1. In a library management system, let us have a look at inventory feature.
+A microservice template with an HTTP POST endpoint as the source and a SQL DB as the sink, along with pluggable business logic, can be used for inserting book data.

-### Average Pollution Calculation

-For calculating the average pollution in a city over 24 hours, data from sensors is collected and made available through a message broker.
-A stateful streaming template with a tumbling window is used to consume data, perform calculations, and publish results to an output topic.
+2. For calculating the average pollution in a city over 24 hours, sensors provide data through a message broker.
+A streaming tumbling stateful service template with a message broker topic as both the source and sink, along with pluggable stateful business logic, can be used to compute the average.

-## Conclusion

-Uno App and Infra Fabric's software templates can address any single/multiple source and sink problems by allowing developers to plug in their business logic and data processing components into a standardized, reusable structure.
-This approach significantly reduces the time and effort required to develop new features or products, ultimately leading to increased efficiency and productivity.

-* Seamless collaboration with multiple devs across multiple product teams.
-* Happier Devs resulting in lesser attrition.
-* Exponential reduction in operating cost in using multiple tools to keep track of the project.
+To address cross-cutting concerns of any application, the template should include default features such as:

+* MDC-based Logging
+* Observability
+* Reactive Scaling
+* High Availability
+* DevSecOps
+* Operator-driven 3p components
+* Service Mesh
+* Unit Tests
+* BDD Tests

+Software development can be templatized using Directed Acyclic Graphs (DAG) with single/multiple sources and sinks, and stateful/stateless pluggable business logic data processor nodes.
+By applying the DAG-based approach, developers can create reusable software templates that address a wide range of use cases, streamline development, and improve efficiency.